Aortic valve surgery - openAortic valve replacement; Aortic valvuloplasty; Aortic valve repair; Replacement - aortic valve; AVR

 Your nurse will help you slowly resume some activity.
 You may begin a program to make your heart and body stronger.

 You may have a pacemaker placed in your heart if your heart rate becomes too slow after surgery.
 It may be temporary or permanent.

 A pacemaker is a small, battery-operated device.
-This device senses when your heart is beating irregularly or too slowly.
-It sends a signal to your...Read Article Now Book Mark Article
+This device senses when your heart is beating too slowly.
+It sends a signal to your heart that mak...Read Article Now Book Mark Article

 Mechanical heart valves do not fail often.
 However, blood clots can develop on them.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.